iwburns/lib_dicepass_gen/README.md

 }
 ```

-Future versions will allow custom word-lists to be used as well.
+Future versions may allow custom word-lists to be used as well.